 In the most recent release, match_to accepts nodes; in the master branch and in future releases, it will accept a node or an ID.
 It is essentially shorthand for association.where(neo_id: node.neo_id) and returns a QueryProxy object.

-first_rel_to will return the first relationship found between two nodes in a QueryProxy chain.
+''' starting from a student, match them to a lesson based off of submitted params, then first_rel_to will return the first relationship found between two nodes in a QueryProxy chain.